DepthVanish: Optimizing Adversarial Interval Structures for Stereo-Depth-Invisible Patches: Limitation

 \section{Limitation}

 Our research has several important limitations regarding the attack methodology.
-Due to limited testing scope, we cannot guarantee the robustness of our attack methods against the full spectrum of existing DNN architectures for stereo depth estimation.
+Due to a limited testing scope, we cannot guarantee that our attack methods are robust against the full spectrum of existing DNN architectures for stereo depth estimation.
 Additionally, we have not evaluated our attacks against existing robustified methods or defense mechanisms that may be implemented in real-world systems, which may overestimate the practical effectiveness of the vulnerabilities we identified.
 Regarding defensive approaches, our work lacks comprehensive solutions to the vulnerabilities demonstrated.
 While we discussed several potential defense strategies in the next section, we do not provide thoroughly tested, reliable defense methods with rigorous evaluation of their effectiveness or practical implementability.
-Furthermore, we have not explored the deeper theoretical principles underlying these vulnerabilities, limiting the ability to provide principled guidance for designing inherently robust depth estimation systems.
+Furthermore, we have not explored the deeper theoretical principles underlying these vulnerabilities, which limits our ability to provide principled guidance for designing inherently robust depth estimation systems.